 La Scala is a restaurant set in Beverly Hills, California, that is famous for their chopped salad.
 Rumor has it The Kardashians are particularly fond of this one, in fact.
 But that’s not why we are making it.
 We are making it because it is delicious and SO easy.

-Step 3.
-In a large serving bowl, combine all of the salad ingredients.
+Step 1.
+In a large serving bowl, combine dressing ingredients and whisk until well blended.

-Step 5.
+Step 4.
 Enjoy!